espinosajuanma/dot/README.md

 # Dot files

-This are my scripts and dot files.
-Keep in mind I am still a beginner with linux system.
+This repository is personal and still work in progress.